stephenoken/generator-name/readme.md

 * `type` String, Number, Array, or Object
 * `defaults` Default value for this argument
-* `banner` String to show on usage notes (this one is provided by default) And story continues...
+* `banner` String to show on usage notes (this one is provided by default)

+##Options
+Look like arguments, but written like command line flags.

+And story continues...